WildernessLabs/Documentation/README.md

 ## Running Locally

-This repo is also a Ruby site powered by jekyll (which is how it's hosted by github pages).
-You can run and browse this site locally, which is especially if you're contributing documentation, or you just want an offline experience.
+This repo is also a Ruby site powered by jekyll (which is how it's hosted by GitHub Pages).
+You can run and browse this site locally, which is especially useful if you're contributing documentation, or you just want an offline experience.

 To browse locally:

-### 1. [Install Homebrew](https://brew.sh/) (if not already installed).
+### 1. [Install Homebrew](https://brew.sh/) (if not already installed)

 ### 2. Install prerequisites: Ruby, Jekyll, Bundler, and various gems